jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 However, in this assignment, you will be implementing the rest of the RISC-V instructions, and you will need to use all of outputs of the control unit (except for `validinst`).

 The first step is to hook up the control unit and get the R-type instructions working again.
-You shouldn't have to change all that much code in `cpu.scala` from the first assignment after you applying changes regarding [ControlTransfer unit](#part-0-controltransfer-unit-overview").
+You shouldn't have to change all that much code in `cpu.scala` from the first assignment after you applying changes regarding [Part 0: JumpDetection unit overview](#part-0-jumpdetection-unit-overview")
-All you have to do is to hook up the `opcode` to the input of the control unit and its output `aluop` to the ALU Control Unit.
+All you have to do is to hook up the `opcode` to the input of the control unit and its outputs `aluop`, `arth_type`, and `int_length` to the ALU Control Unit.
 We have already implemented the R-type control logic for you.
 You can also use the appropriate signals generated from the control unit (e.g., `writeback_src`) to drive your data path.